 The problem is that the germs that lurk in the hospitals and medical centers are those that are generally more dangerous than why you ended up in the hospital to begin with.
 When people move in and out of a hospital touching door handles, elevator buttons, parking validation machines and more, they are susceptible to germs at a higher level.
 We’ve just mentioned door handles being susceptible to germs, but it is important to note that door handles are the one to watch.
 Most hospitals and medical facilities are extending their use of touchless devices to doors and windows as an attempt to reduce the spread of germs in and out of the building.

 There have been studies to show that door handles are vulnerable areas, showing the accumulation of bacteria after only 15 minutes of disinfection in a cafeteria.
 The bacteria numbers rise quickly in the study of the door handle close to the dining room.
 If this is how a door handle has multiplying bacteria by a dining room, imagine how high the numbers could be in a hospital?

 Did you know that patients develop other infections while they are undergoing treatment for something else?
 These are called health-associated infections, and hundreds of millions of people contract these every year.
 These germs also affect hospital visitors, hospital workers and security staff – they are just as at risk of contracting or spreading these types of viruses.
 Of course, the right hygiene measures are important in any medical facility, and if you want to avoid HAIs in your facility, it’s important to take and educate on the appropriate hand hygiene measures as possible.
-There have been other studies by the CDC that reports that it’s only 48% of the time that healthcare workers will use the hand hygiene policies in their facilities.
+There have been other studies by the CDC that reports that only 40% of healthcare workers will adhere to hand hygiene policies in their facilities.
 This figure is alarming and the spread of disease is not going to be slowed unless there is a reduction in contamination.